 Foxconn Technology Group’s acquisition of Sharp Electronics is finally official.

-The $3.8 billion deal for the Tokyo-based electronics maker closed on Friday with Foxconn assuming a 66 percent ownership stake.
+The $3.8 billion deal for the Tokyo-based electronics maker closed earlier this month with Foxconn assuming a 66 percent ownership stake.

 Foxconn’s Tai Jeng-wu becomes Sharp’s new chief executive after current CEO Kozo Takahashi resigned.
 Foxconn is led by Taiwanese entrepreneur Terry Gou.